Collegeville/e4s-info/e4s-info.md

 # **E4S Info Commands**

-## *All Completed Commands*
-- e4s-info-why

-## *Future Possible Commands*
-- e4s-info-who
-- e4s-info-what
-- e4s-info-where
-- e4s-info-how

-### Problem Statement
+## Problem Statement
-*E4S should have a interesting, interactive way to learn more about why (and possibly who, what, where, and how in the future) the E4S Software was built.*
+*E4S should have a interesting, interactive way to learn more about why, who, what, where, and how the E4S Software was built.*

 ### Requirements:
 - Must be easily buildable by the E4S Software
 - Must have few/zero dependencies
 - Must be a command that can run from the terminal
-- Must be able to take the index of the answer as a parameter
+- Must be able to take the index of the answer as a parameter if a datafile is specified

 ### Design Details Overview
 The software is a command that is available to run in the termianl.
 The command is built on bash script.
 Heavy influences on design choices were the fortune command that runs in the terminal and other fortune commands available on GitHub.